Architectural Description:

 The homestead was inherited by the Osgoods' second son, Isaac. a Captain in the "French and Indian War" who is said to have always worn a wig to emphasize his position in this simple farming community.
 Captain Isaac Osgood b.
 Feb.
 1713, married on April 18, 1745, in Reading, MA to Elizabeth “Betsy” Flint b.
 Feb.
 8, 1722, in Reading, MA daughter of William & Abigail (Nichols) Flint.
 Isaac & Betsy had seven children: Elizabeth b.
 Apr.
 14, 1746, d.
 Sept.
 30, 1750, David b.
 Oct.
 14, 1747, d.
 Dec.
 12, 1822, Isaac b.
 Nov.
 24, 1749, d.
 Feb.
 24, 1775, Lucy b.
 1750 d.______, Jacob b.
 Nov.
 16, 1752, d.
 Nov.
 29, 1838, Kendall b.
 July 11, 1756, d.
 Aug.
 19, 1801, and Eliza b.
 1758 d.
 Nov.
 8, 1821.
 Betsy Osgood died on June 11, 1773, and Isaac on October 8, 1792.

-Isaac's fourth son, Jacob, inherited the property and was a wealthy and highly respected farmer.
+Isaac's third son, Jacob, inherited the property and was a wealthy and highly respected farmer.
 He served in Nicholas Holt's company during the Revolutionary War, was a friend and host to James Otis Jr., the patriot lawyer and orator.
 Otis spent nearly two years at the Osgood farm recuperating from a head injury and was killed here by lightening in 1783.
 This homestead has since been connected to Otis and his tragic end.

 From Wikipedia, - James Otis, Jr. (February 5, 1725 – May 23, 1783) was a lawyer in colonial Massachusetts Bay Colony, a member of the Massachusetts provincial assembly, and an early advocate of the Patriot views against British policy that led to the American Revolution.
 His catchphrase "Taxation without representation is tyranny” became the basic Patriot position.
 "Otis became one of the most vocal opponents of the Stamp Act and wrote numerous outwardly critical tracts against the Act."